dylan-jayatilaka/tonto/README.md

 ```

 where you should replace <insert-your-compiler-here> with the
 command for your fortran compiler.
-We recommend `gfortran-6`.
+We recommend `gfortran`.

 If you want a static executable for redistribution set the build type
 to RELEASE-STATIC as follows: